niklasnorin/red-thesis/report/10-method-implementation.md

 A strong side benefit of this also that Quarterdock can easily be built on any developers PC, as the build itself is executed inside Docker.

 ### Docker Machine
-Quarterdock is run using Docker Machine with VirtualBox as the virtual machine, with a small VM image called `boot2docker`.
+Quarterdock is run using Docker Machine with VirtualBox as the virtual machine, with a small VM image called `boot2docker` [[#]()].

 Because the `boot2docker` kernel doesn't include GPIOlib support (common for kernels that doesn't target embedded), it doesn't have the folder `/sys/class/gpio`.
 Since SysFS, and so `/sys` is a special file system, it's not possible to simply create an empty `gpio` folder.

 Bind mounts can only be done on existing folders, so the closest folder we can bind mount to is `/sys/class`.
+This has the downside that not only the `/sys/class/gpio` folder is replace, but it also blocks any other sub-folders of `/sys/class` to be accessed inside the container.

 ## Composing a Quarterdock Environment
 A complete Quarterdock Environment consists of a minimum of three Docker containers: